noisetorch/NoiseTorch/README.md

 ## Troubleshooting

-Unfortunately, sometimes NoiseTorch may display a "Working..." screen forever when loading the virtual microphone.
-This is usually due to PulseAudio crashing.
-If that happens, close NoiseTorch and try again, that usually works.
-I am working to improve this situation.

-If retrying a few times does not solve the issue, please consult [this issue](https://github.com/lawl/NoiseTorch/issues/11) for a possible work-around until I can find a better solution.

 If you have a different problem with NoiseTorch, you can find a log file in `/tmp/noisetorch.log`.
 Please make sure to attach this when reporting an issue.

 ## Latency